 Of course fentanyl patches are vastly more complex to manufacture and any ongoing supply of them points to a deeper and darker procurement chain.
 That chain involves doctors, nurses, and/or pharmacists.
 There is no profession which can claim that none of its practitioners are corrupt, addicted or greedy.
 Sadly, gangs such as the Red Scorpions are expert at forcing the cooperation of any person(s) who might advance its criminal enterprises.

 Fentanyl masquerading as other drugs

 The most insidious part of all this is that unsuspecting buyers are purchasing fentanyl when they think they are buying whatever drug it is that they ordered.
-The consequences of this are often deadly, even to a seasoned drug user who unsuspectingly ingests more of an opiate or opioid than he/she thought.
+The consequences of this are often deadly.
+This is true even for a seasoned drug user who unsuspectingly ingests more of an opiate or opioid than he/she thought.
 To the casual user who has yet to develop a tolerance though, it is most certainly “R.I.P.” time.

 Fake Oxycodone pills that are really fentanyl

 Red Scorpions and other dealers are often so ruthless as to use fentanyl to manufacture pills and actually label them as Oxycontin.
 Then, the poor sap who thought he/she was ingesting oxycodone is suddenly taking a drug which is 80 times more powerful.

 The facts are that non-user dealers of drugs don’t care whether you die or not.
 This is especially true with the Red Scorpions and other gangs because their lives are rooted in death and violence.
 They are happy to risk your life in order to get you more addicted so they can sell more of their poison.

 The BC justice system is failing to protect us by releasing these drug dealing “merchants of death” on bail.

 The primary consideration in whether or not an accused should be remanded to custody is a determination of whether remand is necessary to protect the public?